EquinoxTheGryph/EquinoxCommissions/README.md

   - Prices are in € (`EUR`)
   - Prices with a `+` might be higher depending on character complexity!
 (Up to 1.5 times)
   - Prices marked as `xx` are yet to be decided!
-  - Artistic liberty: xx% off!
-(Read more about it below)

 ## Extras
   - Extra character: 70% of chosen type